 The next chapter details exactly how to include not only driver RPMs produced in the above manner in a supplemental pack, but also any other arbitrary RPMs.
-If a pack is only to include driver RPMs plus some associated configuration or firmware, it can be produced directly by using the Makefile build-iso target, which runs the build-supplemental-pack.sh script.
+If a pack is only to include driver RPMs plus some associated configuration or firmware, it can be produced directly by using the Makefile (ISO) target, which runs the build-update script.
 The script is run with the appropriate arguments to include the metadata that was given in the Makefile.